 Personal injury claims can be filed against individuals, companies, and even government entities.
 Determining who specifically is at fault for a personal injury can be a tricky process.
 Depending on the parties involved, there are specific time limits governing how long you have to file a claim or inform the defendant.
 Understanding who is at fault is a top priority when working through a personal injury case so that your case is still legally viable by the time the claim is filed.

-If you are able to provide answers to these basic questions, you may have a personal injury case.
-However, there are still plenty of questions to ask.
+If you are able to provide answers to these basic questions, you might have a personal injury case.
+However, there are still plenty of other questions to ask.
 There are limits on how long you can wait before filing a personal injury claim, informing the defendant, and more.
 Let Lloyd & Lloyd work with you to answer these questions.
-Fill out our Case Review Form or call at 918-246-0200 to discuss your personal injury claim today.
+Fill out our Case Review Form or call at 918-417-6580 to discuss your personal injury claim today.